My Chef's Apron

 • In the same large skillet, heat 2 tablespoons of olive oil over the same medium heat.

-• Toss in the drained edamame beans.
+• Toss in the drained and dried beans.
 Cook and stir for about 5 minutes until cooked through and slightly browned, set aside.

 • When the rice is ready, drain and return the rice back to the pot.
 Season with a sprinkle of salt and stir to combine.